 I don’t know one writer who doesn’t struggle with distraction.
 It’s a menace of the trade.
-Inventing a distraction-free writing device would be my fastest way to riches (quick brainstorm: a notebook and a sensory deprivation tank?).

 How counter-intuitive that the tools I (and many, many others) use to produce are also our main obstacles to productivity.

 Just a couple of decades ago, that would have seemed ridiculous.
 Who would buy a typewriter that whispered purchase suggestions, or a filing cabinet that read aloud from the newspaper as you worked?

 In case you’re concerned, I’m not going to rant about the evils of technology.
 I love the stomach-lurching speed of digital progress.

 For every problem the Internet creates, an innovator (or several) bursts from the shadows with a fantastical solution.
 It’s the Cambrian explosion of our Millennium – a mad race of rapid evolution, churning out grotesque seven-limbed failures and unlikely dominators.

 Within a startlingly brief time, the Internet has produced sectors, specialisations and languages so numerous that I can’t hope to hear of them all, let alone learn about them.

 I can write about subjects that I have no business knowing about, or which would cost me a fortune to research offline.

 Drug laws in Bulgaria?
 Cryptocurrency developments in South America?
 Union action in Perth?
 No worries, mate, a bit of Google-fu will get me the original source and/or the phone number of someone who can get their paws on it.